jepstein-eagle/adaptable/packages/plugins/ipushpull/README.md

 **How do I provide my ipushpull Credentials?**

-As part of ipushpull State.
-You must inject the ipushpull instance into AdapTable.
-(This allows us to reduce the size of the bundle so that we only ship core dependencies).
+As part of ipushpull Plugin Options.

 **Can I create a new ipushpull page in AdapTable?**